 The link will open in a new window.
 Click the print icon to print a copy to keep by your sewing machine.

 The chart contains cutting sizes with exact dimensions, as well as those with some 'fudge factor' built in.
 I've also included the midpoint measurement for trimming oversized units.

-You'll need Adobe installed on your computer to complete the download.
-Click here to go to their website and download if you don't already have it installed.
+You need Adobe installed on your computer to complete the download.